Skip to content

 Top Things to Do

-Lop Buri’s 7 attractions center around its remarkable historical and cultural sites.
-The province boasts 4 temples that showcase different architectural periods and religious influences, including the monkey-inhabited Prang Sam Yot that serves as the town’s iconic symbol.
+Lop Buri’s attractions center around its remarkable historical and cultural sites.
+The province has 4 temples that showcase different architectural periods and religious influences, including the monkey-inhabited Prang Sam Yot that serves as the town’s iconic symbol.
 History enthusiasts can explore 3 significant historical sites that preserve ancient Khmer ruins and tell the story of this former royal city.

 if you want natural beauty, 2 tropical gardens offer peaceful respites filled with local flora, while 1 royal palace provides insight into Thailand’s monarchical heritage.
 Adventure seekers can visit the province’s waterfall and engage in outdoor adventures that take advantage of the Central Thailand landscape.
 The famous sunflower fields create spectacular golden vistas during blooming season, perfect for photography and leisurely walks through the countryside.